Can Fast Cash Mechanics Make You Some Fast Money?

 Quick Summary of Fast Cash Mechanics

-Pros: FCM has a cheap buy-in of just $7.
+The Good: FCM has a cheap buy-in of just $7.
 The program videos are easy to follow.

-Cons: You'll need to buy FCM's upsells and/or other programs to really understand product/service selling and affiliate marketing.
+The Bad: You'll need to buy FCM's upsells and/or other programs to really understand product/service selling and affiliate marketing.
 You are steered towards the Warrior Forum, with very little said about other affiliate platforms.
 The claims made by this product's sales page are not true; for example, you will need a website to make money with FCM.

-Our Recommendation: This program needs a lot more material before it can live up to its claims.
+The Bottom Line: This program needs a lot more material before it can live up to its claims.
 We also don't recommend FCM for anyone trying to quit their day job or make a significant amount of money online.
 For a more comprehensive training program, check out my #1 recommendation here.

 John Goff, the person offering Fast Cash Machines (FCM), claims that his program will enable you to make money fast.
 You’ll make money without having to create your own product, build your own website, or purchase a URL or hosting.
 Some of the money-making methods that John mentions on his sales page include the following: